shresthsambharia/Student-Record-Management-System-Basic-/README.md

 ## Technologies Used
 - Python

-## How to Run
+## How to Run the Project
+1. Make sure Python is installed
-1. Download or clone the repository
+2. Download or clone this repository
-2. Open terminal in project folder
+3. Open terminal in project folder
+4. Run the command:
-3. Run: python main.py
+   python main.py

 ## Author
 Shresth